 Parent consent laws require federally funded clinics to notify parents if a minor wishes to obtain prescription contraception.
 The laws vary among the states concerning who may get contraceptive prescriptions and counseling from a health care professional and under what circumstances.

-According to 2005 data, twenty-one states permit minors to obtain contraceptives services without parental consent.
+According to the Guttmacher Institute, twenty-one states permit minors to obtain contraceptives services without parental consent.
 Twenty-five states permit non-parental consent under certain circumstances, such as if a physician determines a health hazard is present or if the minor is married.
 Finally, a few states have no explicit policy on parental consent laws on the books but these states typically allow physicians to decide whether or not to allow birth control to minors without parental consent.

 While supporters of parental consent laws (usually parents of teens) argue that parents have the right to know about any significant sexual activity of their under-age teens, critics generally argue that the laws may actually increase sexual behavior among teens by requiring them to notify their parents of impending sexual activity.

 The refusal of health insurers to cover prescription birth control for women in their drug plans is hotly debated.
-In 1998, woman's rights advocates won a major victory that required insurance coverage of prescription contraceptives to all federal employees.
+The Affordable Care Act of 2010 mandated health insurance coverage for contraceptive methods for women, but allowed churches, associations of churches and religiously affiliated schools and charities to refuse such coverage.